Yugo: 1980s

-In the United States and Canada
+In the United States

 International Automobile Importers (IAI) was a company founded by Malcolm Bricklin to import the X1/9 and 2000 Spider after Fiat halted their manufacture.
 Bertone and Pininfarina carried on production under their own names and Bricklin's IAI took over their North American importation.
 Bricklin wanted to import additional brands, and international dealmaker Armand Hammer had been asked by the Yugoslavs to identify business areas in which they could generate exports to bolster their economy.
 Hammer thought the idea of exporting the small cars made in Kragujevac, Serbia, by Zavodi Crvena Zastava, would be viable.
 Zastava had, since the mid-19th century, been a quality armaments producer and sponsored its own museum.

 In 1982, U.S. entrepreneur Miro Kefurt contacted Zastava in Kragujevac (ZCZ-Zavodi Crvena Zastava) with an idea to export the Yugo 45 to the United States.
 The vehicles were to be renamed Yugo GV for the North American market and YugoCars, Inc. was formed in Sun Valley, California, by Kefurt and Ray Burns.
 The proposal required approval by Fiat in Italy due to existing contractual restrictions in effect for Fiat—Zastava collaborations.

 The first three Yugo vehicles, painted red, white, and blue, were introduced to the U.S. public at the Los Angeles Auto Show in May 1984.
-The car was promoted with a ten-year/100,000-mile warranty, free maintenance, and a price of only $4,500.
+The car was promoted with a ten-year/100,000-mile (160,000-km) warranty, free maintenance, and a price of only $4,500.
 Front-page articles about the Yugo appeared in the Los Angeles Times (Business Section), New York Times, and The National Enquirer.
 However, problems soon arose as one car was sent to the California Air Resources Board for emissions testing, which it badly failed.
 The Yugo needed much reengineering, and with no help forthcoming from Zastava, Kefurt was in a problematic situation.

 Reportedly, Malcolm Bricklin attended the Los Angeles Auto Show, and while the show was still in progress, flew to Yugoslavia to make a deal to import the Yugo to the United States himself.
 But Kefurt and YugoCars already held the exclusive import contract for 5,000 vehicles for the 1985 model year to be sold only in California, and the California emissions certification was already in progress.
 In November 1984, the marketing rights were sold by YugoCars to International Automobile Importers (IAI) for $50,000 ($10 per car).
 Additionally, Miro Kefurt obtained an exclusive dealer franchise from IAI to sell the Bertone X1/9 in North Hollywood, California.